elixir-nx/complex/README.md

 Each complex number is represented as a structure holding the real and imaginary part.
 There are functions for creation and manipulation of them.
-Unfortunately since there is n operator overloading in Elixir the math functions (add, subtract, etc.) are implemented as add/2, sub/2, etc.
+Unfortunately since there is no operator overloading in Elixir the math functions (add, subtract, etc.) are implemented as add/2, sub/2, etc.

 ## Installation